lee-orr/lee-orr/site/src/content/computing-timeline/american-oversight.md

 **The search and filter system**: The map includes tools for filtering & searching through both people & locatons.
 It required the capacity to adjust the order and grouping of results based on the current selection in the map, hadling of fuzzy search results separately from exact search results, and the ability for the client to define a variety of filters in a hierarchy.

 **Design**: the client did not have access to a UI or UX designer for this project, so it was my responsibility to design the map to fit in with the rest of their website.
+The design was responsive, scaling smoothly from desktop down to mobile devices.